Working With Data

 CRUD metadata graph

 Holochain has a built-in create, read, update, and delete (CRUD) model.
-Data in the graph database and participants’ local state cannot be modified or deleted, so these kinds of mutation are simulated by attaching metadata to existing data that marks changes to its status.
-This builds up a graph of the history of a given piece of content and its links.
-We’ll get deeper into this in the next section and in the page on entries.
+Data in the graph database and participants’ local state cannot be modified or deleted, so these kinds of mutation are simulated by attaching metadata to existing data.
+This builds up a graph of the history of a given piece of content.

 Individual state histories as public records